-Another logical use-model is big.LITTLE MP ('MP' = Multi-Processing).
+Another logical use-model is ('MP' = Multi-Processing).
 It allows both the big and the LITTLE core to be powered on and to simultaneously execute code.

-From the debuggers' point of view, this is not a big.LITTLE system in the narrow sense.
+From the debuggers point of view, this is not a big.LITTLE system in the narrow sense.
 There are no pairs of cores.
-It is handled like a normal multi-core system, but with mixed core types.
+It is handled like a normal multicore system but with mixed core types.

-Therefore for the setup, we need SYStem.CPU CORTEXA57A53, but we use CORE.ASSIGN instead of CORE.ASSIGN BIGLITTLE.
+Therefore for the setup, we need SYStem.CPU CORTEXA15A7, but we use CORE.ASSIGN instead of CORE.ASSIGN BIGLITTLE.

-Example for a symmetric big.LITTLE MP configuration (2 Cortex-A57, 2 Cortex-A53):
+Example for a symmetric big.LITTLE MP configuration (2 Cortex-A15, 2 Cortex-A7):

+'''

-''' SYStem.CPU CORTEXA57A53
+SYStem.CPU CORTEXA15A7

 SYStem.CONFIG CoreNumber 4.

 CORE.ASSIGN 1.
 2. 3.
 4.

-SYStem.CONFIG.COREDEBUG.Base <CA57_1> <CA53_2> <CA57_3> <CA53_4>

-SYStem.CONFIG.CTI.Base <CA57CTI_1> <CA53CTI_2> <CA57CTI_3> <CA53CTI_4> '''
+SYStem.CONFIG.COREDEBUG.Base <CA15_1> <CA7_2> <CA15_3> <CA7_4>

+'''